suhdudeMiNI/WinForms-CS/README.md

 # WinForms-CS
 Author: Maksim Matchenia
-The Univercity project "Book Cover Designer" was written using WinForms in C#.
+The University project "Book Cover Designer" was written using WinForms in C#.